ontola/home/_posts/2018-07-12-api-design.md

 Here's [a clever little idea](https://medium.com/@fletcher91/semantic-documentation-1177d563783c): make your API documentation available at `doc.example.com`.
 If a user wants to know how your api works for a certain page, he just adds `doc.` in front of his current URL.
 Show the user a page that tells something useful about how to use the API at that route.

 ## Use your own API
 Finally, and perhaps most importantly: eat your own dog food.
 Make your API a first-class citizen by using it as the only way to access information from that system.
 API-driven development forces you to make your API actually work.
 It helps you document your API properly, since your colleagues need to use it as well.
-Besides, it helps to make your application more modular and gradually helps you realize a microservice architecture, which has its own set of benefits.
+Besides, you'll make your application more modular and gradually realize a microservice architecture, which has its own set of benefits.

 [Let me know](mailto:joep@argu.co) if I'm missing something, or if you want help with API design!